ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>We built react-native-d3-chart to solve a problem that’s plagued React Native developers for years: rendering interactive…
 Continue reading on Mitigate »</blockquote>

-<h3>7.
-Why I Used A WebView As Payment Gateway In My Flutter-App. - <a href="https://levelup.gitconnected.com/when-the-sdk-isnt-ready-why-i-integrated-ottu-payment-gateway-in-flutter-with-webview-827179967cd0?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SatendraPal`**

-<blockquote>A real-world story of solving payment integration challenges in a production Flutter app
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-You Know How to Call an API.
-Does Your Data Layer Know What to Do When It Fails? - <a href="https://medium.com/@alaxhenry0121/you-know-how-to-call-an-api-does-your-data-layer-know-what-to-do-when-it-fails-68d34c259479?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Connecting Through the Generations: Evolution of Mobile Communications from 1G to 5G - <a href="https://medium.com/@nextelle14/connecting-through-the-generations-evolution-of-mobile-communications-from-1g-to-5g-261f34dd1ddd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Nextelle`**

-<blockquote>Every Flutter app makes network requests.
-The difference between a junior and a senior implementation isn’t the happy path — it’s what…
+<blockquote>Introduced in the 1980s, 1G revolutionized communication by allowing us to make wireless voice calls.
+While it was a significant leap from…
 Continue reading on Medium »</blockquote>

 <h3>2.
-My 2nd Indie App Publishing Journey and Experiences — Part 1 - <a href="https://medium.com/@mjawwadiqbal22/my-2nd-indie-app-publishing-journey-and-experiences-part-1-f43b11fc6617?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Evolution of Kotlin Multiplatform: Migration to AGP 10 - <a href="https://medium.com/@radoslaw.tywanek/evolution-of-kotlin-multiplatform-migration-to-agp-10-1c6144b37614?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohd Jawwad`**
+✍️ **posted by `Radosław Tywanek`**

-<blockquote>Hello Everyone, its your boy Mohd Jawwad, Today my article is going to be different but it will be in App development.
+<blockquote>The Hard Cut-off is coming.
+Don’t let AGP 10.0 turn your deprecation warnings into build failures.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Best Web Design & App Development Companies in 2026 (Top 10) - <a href="https://medium.com/@oblivionlibrary/best-web-design-app-development-companies-in-2026-top-10-78305c6b1e85?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Airtime Wallet: Financial Freedom Through Mobile Prepaid Credit - <a href="https://medium.com/oregon-blockchain-group/airtime-wallet-financial-freedom-through-mobile-prepaid-credit-ff9a348973b7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Archie Webber`**

+<blockquote>By: Archie Webber
+Continue reading on Oregon Blockchain Group »</blockquote>

+<h3>4. # Como a Inteligência Artificial Está Transformando a Forma de Viajar - <a href="https://medium.com/@adamrageh025/como-a-intelig%C3%AAncia-artificial-est%C3%A1-transformando-a-forma-de-viajar-b6f1f2f78329?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arthour PenDragon`**
+✍️ **posted by `Adamrageh`**

-<blockquote>Best Web Design & App Development Companies in 2026
+<blockquote>Viajar sempre foi sobre descobrir novos lugares, culturas e experiências.
+No entanto, mesmo com toda a tecnologia disponível hoje, muitos…
 Continue reading on Medium »</blockquote>

-<h3>4. ​Arquitectura Pragmática en Flutter: Feature-First, Separación de Responsabilidades y el Mito del… - <a href="https://medium.com/@giansando2022/arquitectura-pragm%C3%A1tica-en-flutter-feature-first-separaci%C3%B3n-de-responsabilidades-y-el-mito-del-538a0f55d34e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gian Sandoval`**

-<blockquote>Deja de confundir BLoC o Riverpod con una arquitectura real y aprende a estructurar proyectos escalables sin caer en la sobreingeniería.
-Continue reading on Medium »</blockquote>

 <h3>5.
-How Teams Manage Feature Flags in iOS Apps (Real-World Practices) - <a href="https://medium.com/@ios-interview/how-teams-manage-feature-flags-in-ios-apps-real-world-practices-2005477d8587?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cost to Build an App in 2026-The Truth Nobody Tells You - <a href="https://pub.towardsai.net/cost-to-build-an-app-in-2026-the-truth-nobody-tells-you-77775c79004b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tanishq Arora`**
+✍️ **posted by `Neha Singh`**

-<blockquote>Feature flags are everywhere in modern iOS development.
-They allow teams to ship features safely, run experiments, and control releases…
+<blockquote>The truth behind app development costs today…
-Continue reading on Medium »</blockquote>
+Continue reading on Towards AI »</blockquote>

 <h3>6.
-How to Vibe Code a Mobile App: A Complete Guide for Beginners - <a href="https://emilyxiong.medium.com/how-to-vibe-code-a-mobile-app-a-complete-guide-for-beginners-ee7216a0839d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Are Mobile App Developers Starting to Regret Their Career in 2026? - <a href="https://medium.com/codetodeploy/are-mobile-app-developers-starting-to-regret-their-career-in-2026-5f824537105e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emily Xiong`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>Online, there are endless tutorials on “vibe coding” web applications.
-However, when it comes to mobile apps, there aren’t nearly as many…
+<blockquote>After years of building apps, stable income, and a clear path, something has quietly shifted — and it’s getting harder to ignore.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>7.
-From Dreams to Keys: How StorknLadders Is Redefining the First-Time Homebuyer Journey - <a href="https://lamontrenzobracy.medium.com/from-dreams-to-keys-how-storknladders-is-redefining-the-first-time-homebuyer-journey-205846e0cbfc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Plan an App Architecture That Grows With Your Users - <a href="https://medium.com/@fluxcreativetech/how-to-plan-an-app-architecture-that-grows-with-your-users-6c58b128209c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lamont “Renzo” Bracy`**
+✍️ **posted by `Flux Creative Technologies`**

-<blockquote>StorknLadders is a forward-thinking real estate technology platform founded in 2025 by serial entrepreneur Lamont Renzo Bracy.
-Built to…
+<blockquote>Many apps work well at the beginning.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-I was born on 15th August 1954 .Father’s name Varadachari ,mother’s name Rajalaxmi known as Rajam . - <a href="https://medium.com/@rajamrajan/i-was-born-on-15th-august-1954-fathers-name-varadachari-mother-s-name-rajalaxmi-known-as-rajam-24ade593bd26?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ignite the passion of football fans with this high-energy video ad script for a thrilling soccer… - <a href="https://medium.com/@mdnyyasr/ignite-the-passion-of-football-fans-with-this-high-energy-video-ad-script-for-a-thrilling-soccer-7dfafbf15bcb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajam Rajan`**
+✍️ **posted by `Mdnyyasr`**

-<blockquote>Place of birth Mamandur ,12 kms from Kanchipuram ,Tamil Nadu ,India
+<blockquote>https://singingfiles.com/show.php?l=0&u=2510730&id=74058(0-5 seconds)Visuals: Fast-cut stadium shots—roaring crowds, floodlights blazing…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Decompiled My Own Flutter APK.
-Here’s Every Secret It Was Leaking. - <a href="https://medium.com/@simra.cse/i-decompiled-my-own-flutter-apk-heres-every-secret-it-was-leaking-607f11a458df?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Here’s a clean, professional Medium-style blog post that tells your full journey from start to… - <a href="https://medium.com/@chimemichael11/heres-a-clean-professional-medium-style-blog-post-that-tells-your-full-journey-from-start-to-a50db10ee50d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simra Husain`**
+✍️ **posted by `Chime Michael Tochukwu `**

-<blockquote>I used one terminal command to extract API keys, endpoint URLs, and every class name from my production APK.
-It took 30 seconds.
-No root…
+<blockquote>🚀 From Beginner to Building with Agentic DevOps: My Hands-On Journey with AWS, Terraform & AI
 Continue reading on Medium »</blockquote>

 <h3>3.
-Play Store Not Downloading Apps (Android Fix That Works) - <a href="https://medium.com/@quicktechfix30/play-store-not-downloading-apps-android-fix-that-works-12ed81b25c82?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Fighting Multiple BackStacks in Jetpack Compose Navigation3 - <a href="https://proandroiddev.com/stop-fighting-multiple-backstacks-in-jetpack-compose-navigation3-50f8cf063fff?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quick tech Fix`**
+✍️ **posted by `chanzmao`**

-<blockquote>Is your Google Play Store stuck on “pending” and not downloading apps?
+<blockquote>The Simplest Navigation3 Pattern You Can Actually Use
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <h3>4.
-Google et le sideloading Android — Un compromis qui ressemble à une victoire… mais à quel prix - <a href="https://medium.com/@romain-leclaire/google-et-le-sideloading-android-un-compromis-qui-ressemble-%C3%A0-une-victoire-mais-%C3%A0-quel-prix-1efb9dc34ea2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Your Phone Secretly Using Your Camera or Microphone?
+Here’s How to Check - <a href="https://medium.com/@iamadityayogi/is-your-phone-secretly-using-your-camera-or-microphone-heres-how-to-check-1b7a2a293519?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Romain Leclaire`**
+✍️ **posted by `Iamadityayogi`**

-<blockquote>Android a toujours été synonyme d’ouverture et de liberté pour les utilisateurs et les développeurs.
-Le sideloading (la possibilité…
+<blockquote>Most people don’t realize this, but your smartphone could be accessing your camera or microphone even when you’re not actively using it.
 Continue reading on Medium »</blockquote>

+<h3>5.
+Why Net 24h Feels So Real: Inside Vietnam’s Internet Cafe Culture - <a href="https://medium.com/@apkgogi/why-net-24h-feels-so-real-inside-vietnams-internet-cafe-culture-21d3089f80a7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `APKGOGI`**

+<blockquote>A Game That Mirrors Real Life
+Continue reading on Medium »</blockquote>

+<h3>6.
+The “Secret Sauce” of Android Studio: 5 Features You’re Probably Ignoring - <a href="https://medium.com/@aswinrathees.tech/the-secret-sauce-of-android-studio-5-features-youre-probably-ignoring-0da103813f0f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aswin Rathees`**

+<blockquote>As an Android developer, you likely spend 90% of your day inside Android Studio.
+You know the shortcuts for “Run” and “Search Everywhere,”…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Push Notifications in SwiftUI: Engaging User Communication - <a href="https://21zerixpm.medium.com/push-notifications-in-swiftui-engaging-user-communication-6e9ed12ca1f6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Synchronization in SwiftUI: Keeping Data in Sync - <a href="https://medium.com/codetodeploy/data-synchronization-in-swiftui-keeping-data-in-sync-c05e8fed3e1b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jerry PM`**

-<blockquote>Part 74 of 100 in the SwiftUI Zero to Expert Series
+<blockquote>Part 75 of 100 in the SwiftUI Zero to Expert Series
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>2.
-You designed a user journey: Launch → Onboarding → Dashboard → Feature → Purchase. - <a href="https://medium.com/@www.denkot/you-designed-a-user-journey-launch-onboarding-dashboard-feature-purchase-120c25166650?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Net 24h Feels So Real: Inside Vietnam’s Internet Cafe Culture - <a href="https://medium.com/@apkgogi/why-net-24h-feels-so-real-inside-vietnams-internet-cafe-culture-21d3089f80a7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Denis Kot`**
+✍️ **posted by `APKGOGI`**

-<blockquote>But do users actually follow it?
-Spoiler: they don’t.
+<blockquote>A Game That Mirrors Real Life
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ 10 ChatGPT Prompts Every iOS Developer Should Use in 2026 - <a href="https://medium.com/@shashidj206/10-chatgpt-prompts-every-ios-developer-should-use-in-2026-255eb9136b32?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Are Mobile App Developers Starting to Regret Their Career in 2026? - <a href="https://medium.com/codetodeploy/are-mobile-app-developers-starting-to-regret-their-career-in-2026-5f824537105e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashidhar Jagatap`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>From beginner to architect — these prompts will actually save you hours every week.
+<blockquote>After years of building apps, stable income, and a clear path, something has quietly shifted — and it’s getting harder to ignore.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-What’s New in GTA: San Andreas — Definitive Edition?
-Full Breakdown of Upgrades - <a href="https://medium.com/@apkgogi/whats-new-in-gta-san-andreas-definitive-edition-full-breakdown-of-upgrades-edfc7a2ffbaf?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+While Loops in Swift Async Functions: What Actually Happens - <a href="https://medium.com/ios-ic-weekly/while-loops-in-swift-async-functions-what-actually-happens-a0c0eda043db?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `APKGOGI`**
+✍️ **posted by `Xiangyu Sun - 孙翔宇`**

-<blockquote>Few games have left a mark on open-world gaming quite like GTA: San Andreas.
+<blockquote>Understanding suspension, thread monopolization, and the cooperative contract that governs your loops.
-Continue reading on Medium »</blockquote>
+Continue reading on iOS IC Weekly »</blockquote>

 <h3>5.
-I Built an Alarm App That Speaks Marcus Aurelius Instead of Beeping - <a href="https://medium.com/@dicky.agustiady/i-built-an-alarm-app-that-speaks-marcus-aurelius-instead-of-beeping-6ae3a4a2879c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of iOS Development Is Not What You Think - <a href="https://medium.com/@mobileappbyBR/the-future-of-ios-development-is-not-what-you-think-197dfabf58e4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dicky Agustiady`**

-<blockquote>Every morning, the same ritual.
-Alarm screams.
-You panic.
-You slam snooze.
-You grab your phone.
-Twenty minutes later you’re deep in a…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Shortcuts 2.0: Building Your First ‘Agentic Macro’ without Code - <a href="https://medium.com/@kyrikronos/shortcuts-2-0-building-your-first-agentic-macro-without-code-e494b5edf2a2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kyri Kronos`**
+✍️ **posted by `BR - Mobile App Developer`**

-<blockquote>Why the "If-This-Then-That" era is dead, and how to turn your iPhone into an autonomous employee.
+<blockquote>Everyone’s talking about AI features and new APIs.
+But the real shift happening in iOS development runs much deeper than any single…
 Continue reading on Medium »</blockquote>